 Life is Tougher with a Disability

 Life is hard without having a disability.
-The life of a person with a disability and his/her family caregiver(s) can be even harder, more isolated, and full of anxiety, fear, frustration, and expense.
-The future is less certain especially if a caretaker is getting older and/or is declining in health.
-Caregivers do not live forever or stay healthy until their older age.
+The life of a person with a disability and his/her family caregiver(s) can be even more complicated, more isolated, and full of anxiety, fear, frustration, and expense.
+The future is less specific, especially if a caretaker is aging and/or declining in health.
+Caregivers do not live forever or remain healthy as they age.

 Don’t Lose Out on the Services and Benefits Available to Young and Older Persons with Disabilities and Special Needs

-Have you noticed that some people know all the tricks and strategies to gain benefits under state welfare and support programs but middle-class, hardworking parents and families like you struggle to get the help needed for a loved one?
-It’s wrong and it’s unfair, and it can end for you because Hanlon Niemann & Wright is dedicated to helping you maximize your eligibility and approval for all available state and federal programs, services, and financial aid.
-At Hanlon Niemann & Wright, we represent families, parents, grandparents, guardians, powers of attorney, and interested persons seeking the assistance of experienced legal counsel.
-Contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a face-to-face discussion about how we can assist you.
-As a father of four children (now adults), Mr. Niemann understands the importance of advance planning.
+Have you noticed that some people know all the tricks and strategies to gain benefits under state welfare and support programs, but middle-class, hardworking parents and families like you struggle to get the help needed for a loved one?
+It’s wrong, and it’s unfair.
+You have the power to change your situation because Hanlon Niemann & Wright is dedicated to helping you maximize your eligibility and approval for all available state and federal programs, services, and financial aid.
+At Hanlon Niemann & Wright, we represent families, parents, grandparents, guardians, powers of attorney, and other interested persons seeking experienced legal counsel.
+Contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a face-to-face discussion about how we can assist you.
+As a father of four children (now adults), Mr. Niemann understands the importance of planning.
 You’ll find him really easy to talk to and genuinely interested in helping you.
 Call or email him today.

-Support Person Permitted to Accompany a Person with a Disability Who Needs Be Hospitalized
+Support Person Permitted to Accompany a Person with a Disability Who Needs to Be Hospitalized

 The Commissioner of the Department of Health issued a very important memorandum to New Jersey Hospitals.
-It is important because it instructs hospitals to allow a designated support person to accompany a person with a disability who has to be hospitalized.
+It is important because it instructs hospitals to allow a designated support person to accompany a person with a disability who is being hospitalized.
 The support person has to be someone who does not have symptoms of COVID-19.
-The hospital is required to screen the support person every 12 hours, and they have to stay at the hospital during their loved one’s hospitalization.
-They cannot leave.
-The hospitals are also instructed to supply Personal Protective Equipment to the support person.
+The hospitals are also instructed to supply Personal Protective Equipment to the support person as appropriate.
 Hospitals are permitted, but not required, to allow a second support person.

 This is extremely important.
 If your loved one with a disability has difficulty communicating, or is in the midst of a mental health crisis, they do not have to be alone.
 This is an important exception to the limitations on visitors at our hospitals.